 It's not always fun but, alone time can be good.
 It can give you perspective and help you start over again.
 In the last couple of years, I've cultivated solid, beautiful, and loving relationships with some inspiring and genuine women.
 In my lonely, I reflected on what went wrong in my previous friendships and am continuing to learn how to be a better friend.
 Sometimes we operate from a "self-ish" (not necessarily selfish) place — we worry over what we are receiving and how others affect us, forgetting that we also affect others.

-Now 29, I have a better grasp of my boundaries and an acceptance of my shortcomings.
+Now, as I enter my thirties, I have a better grasp of my boundaries and an acceptance of my shortcomings.

 These days, I am not the most emotionally available person, due to many reasons I won't get into now.
 Instead of overcompensating for my limited emotional bandwidth by trying to fulfill the expectations and desires of every person in my life, I communicate my boundaries and reserve my deepest efforts for more significant friendships.
 I won't please everybody and I'm OK with that.